- Splunk Enterprise and virtual machines

 |Platform||Recommended hardware capacity/configuration||Minimum supported hardware capacity|

-Note: RAID 0 configurations do not provide fault-tolerance.
-Be certain that a RAID 0 configuration meets your data reliability needs before deploying a Splunk indexer on a system configured with RAID 0.
+RAID 0 disk configurations do not provide fault-tolerance.
+Confirm that a RAID 0 configuration meets your data reliability needs before deploying a Splunk indexer on a system configured with RAID 0.

 - All configurations other than universal and light forwarder instances require at least the recommended hardware configuration.

-- The minimum supported hardware guidelines are designed for personal use of Splunk.
-The requirements for Splunk in a production environment are significantly higher.
+- The minimum supported hardware guidelines are designed for personal use of Splunk Enterprise.
+The requirements for Splunk Enterprise in a production environment are significantly higher.

 Hardware requirements for universal and light forwarders